 iPollingTM Results Review

-Determining what process to delivery using a HRSS model isn’t a “once size fits all” proposition.
+Determining what process to deliver using an HRSS model isn’t a “one size fits all” proposition.
 As one example, a recent poll initiated by a Peeriosity member provides some insights related to the inclusion of the Employee Relations process area as a part of HR Shared Services.
-Looking at the results, 59% of the surveyed companies include this type of activities in their HRSS operation, while 21% do not.
-For the remaining 20% of the companies, they do not currently utilize the HRSS structure.
+Looking at the results, 59% of the surveyed companies include this type of activity in their HRSS operation, while 21% do not.
+The remaining 20% of the companies, do not currently utilize the HRSS structure.

 The second poll question then addressed the length of time Employee Relations has been a part of HRSS.
 For 42% of the companies, it has been for one to five years, while for the remaining 58%, it has been over five years.